 We work to improve the quality of life, the environment and the safety for people throughout Massachusetts New Hampshire, Maine along with all of the New England area and throughout the world.

 Gravity is a methodology used to differentiate between materials of differing densities.
 In Environmental and Geotechnical projects, gravity can by used to differentiate between bedrock and unconsolidated materials, find caverns, septic tanks, and other voids, as well as delineate landfill from native soil.
 In Archaeological applications, Gravity can be used to detect small void spaces, such as from tombs.
-In many instances, gravity may be preferable to, and obtain more accurate data than, Seismic Refraction, especially in urban environments where type of source used, noise from vehicular traffic, presence of pavement, and lack of space may be issues.
+In many instances, the gravity meter may be preferable to and obtain more accurate data than Seismic Refraction, especially in urban environments where noise from vehicular traffic, presence of pavement, and lack of space may be issues.
 The gravity method is passive, relying on the earth's gravity field as the source, and therefore not limited by propagation problems, as seismic and GPR methods.
 The Gravity method is also non-invasive, not requiring shot holes or other alternations of the pavement and soil.

 Gravity measuring equipment is very expensive and operator/interpreters must be experienced in the application of geology as well as gravity geophysics.
 RSI's gravity expert, Dr. John F. Kick, Senior Geophysical Associate with RSI and President of Kick GeoExploration, owns and operates a Lacoste and Romberg Microgravity D-Meter.
 Below is a photo showing the top of the D-Meter gravimeter as it is positioned on top of a metal plate in the leveled position.